Biometric residence permits (BRPs)

 If your BRP is lost or stolen

 You can report your biometric residence permit (BRP) lost or stolen from inside or outside the UK.
-You can only order a replacement from inside the UK.
+You can only apply for a replacement from inside the UK.

 The Home Office will contact you within one working day of reporting it.